Touring the Pennsylvania State Capitol: America’s Handsomest Building

 If you visit on a weekday, it’s also worth spending some time visiting the Capitol Welcome Center, which has more information about the entire Capitol complex, including the State Museum of Pennsylvania, and several interactive exhibits to help teach children more about the building.

 I was quite surprised by how much I enjoyed my tour of the Pennsylvania State Capitol in Harrisburg.
 Having not been inside the building in many years, I had forgotten how remarkably beautiful it is, and I really enjoyed learning more about the capitol’s history.
 If you are planning a trip to Harrisburg, I would definitely recommend taking a bit of time to tour the Pennsylvania State Capitol.
+It’s definitely one of the best free things to do in Harrisburg.

 Note: Tour reservations are recommended and can be made by calling 1-800-868-7672.